 Being aware and informed on the issues under consideration by the Senate, so you can respond and vote on the reports and recommendations on those issues when they come to the Senate floor, is imperative.
 To the extent possible, you should also communicate with your constituents so they know what issues are current, and so you have a sense of their views.
 All Senators serve as representatives of their constituents.
 As such, they are the voice of the Rutgers University community in the shared-governance process.

 Participating in the Senate committees requires a willingness to understand and discuss the specific issues charged to your standing committee.
 Working together, committee members bring their perspectives and ideas to a discussion that eventually becomes a report that the full Senate (in most cases) is asked to adopt.
 Whatever the Senate adopts is sent to Rutgers’ administration as the voice of the greater Rutgers community on that issue.
 Outside of committee meetings, members are often asked to read and comment by email.
 The Senate rarely acts on an issue without first considering that issue in committee.

 Most schools conduct their elections on an academic year-basis.
 Find your constituency below for specific instructions.

 - Students: Contact your student governing association

-- Staff: You will be contacted directly through RU Human Resources electronically
+- Staff: You will be contacted directly through RU Human Resources by email

-- Part-time Lecturers: You will be contacted directly through email from the executive secretary of the Senate
+- Part-time Lecturers: You will be contacted directly through RU Human Resources by email

 - Alumni: Contact the Rutgers University Alumni Association at www.alumni.rutgers.edu